hushlorentz/8080_emu/README.txt

 There are a number of errors in the dependencies in the Makefile, such that editing cpu.cpp, and running make may lead to seg faults.
 Sorry, I'm terrible at make!
 Doing 'make clean && make' will always produce a correct binary.

 The test framework I used is Catch.
 It is included in the project and documentation can be found here https://github.com/catchorg/Catch2

+I followed this guide http://www.emulator101.com/ and the 8080 programming manual.